WP-Panda/masterhand.pros/wp-content/plugins/wp-security-audit-log/readme.txt

 10. Mirror the WordPress activity log to an external solution such as Syslog or Papertrail to centralize logging, ensure logs are always available and cannot be tampered with in the unfortunate case of a hack attack.

 == Changelog ==

+= 4.2.2 (2021-04-22) =

+**Improvements**
+	* Redefined and improved the definitions of the [activity log events](https://wpactivitylog.com/support/kb/list-wordpress-activity-log-event-ids/).
+	* Improved text for all the activity log events.

 = 4.2.1 (2021-03-17) =